amckennafoster/nbidata/docs/README.md

 The \_includes folder contains the navigation menu html files.

-To customize sidebar need to look at: https://github.com/pages-themes/leap-day/blob/master/_sass/jekyll-theme-leap-day.scss
+To customize sidebar use the jekyll-theme-leap-day.scss file in the _sass folder.

 For a markup file to show up within the website, the header needs to have, at the least, the following: